The More You Know, The More You’ll Benefit

 1. You Don’t Have To Put 20% Down

-Additionally, there is the piggyback mortgage for buyers with 10 percent to put down, plus a host of other options including three percent down programs from Fannie Mae and Freddie Mac, and programs such as HomeReady.
+Additionally, there is for buyers with 10 percent to put down, plus a host of other options including three percent down programs from Fannie Mae and Freddie Mac, and programs such as HomeReady.

 You don’t need to make a downpayment of 20% to purchase a home.

 2. Perfect Credit Is Not Required

 Yes, to qualify for most lenders’ advertised rates, you need a sizable down payment and good credit scores.

 However, there are a lot of mortgage programs designed to make home ownership accessible to first-time buyers, who are likely to be younger, have smaller incomes, and carry lower credit scores.

 For example, the Federal Housing Administration (FHA) insures mortgages for borrowers whose credit scores range as low as 500.
 And, in some cases, the FHA will insure loans for borrowers with no credit score whatsoever.